MicrosoftDocs/community-content/community-content/content/securing-backups-with-azure.md

 ![Test Resource Guard](../media/securing-azure-backups/Test-ResourceGuard_JobDelete.gif)

-You can then take this a step forward, using PIM (Privileged Identity Management) to allow the Backup Contributor to request Contributor permissions to the Resource Guard to implement privileged actions, such as the deletion of a backup job, for a certain period, and with approvers.
+You can then take this a step forward, using PIM (Privileged Identity Management) to allow the Backup Contributor to request Contributor permissions to the Resource Guard to implement privileged actions, such as deleting a backup job, for a certain period and with approvers.

 Resource Guard is helpful to consider when you may have application owners supporting their own workloads and Backups but still want to maintain ownership by the platform or backup team to make sure there is no unintentional data loss.